JoshuaPark823/annotation-extension/README.md

 ### Issues
 - prev_next variable that gets the button HTML element is being redefined everytime the annotation tab becomes the active tab.
-- Event listener on the buttons is being calledm multiple times for some reason.
+- Event listener on the buttons is being called multiple times for some reason.

+    - Event listener is being called once, then twice, then 4 times, etc. The number of event listeners on the button doubled each time.
+Think I need to fix the top issue for this.